ruichencong/ruichencong.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-I will be starting as an Assistant Professor at the Faculty of Human Sciences, Waseda University, Japan, on April 1st.
+I am an Assistant Professor at the Faculty of Human Sciences, Waseda University, Japan.
 My research focuses on applying human-computer interaction (HCI), artificial intelligence (AI) methods, and virtual reality (VR) techniques to model human behavior in the context of health analytics and educational applications aimed at enhancing human well-being.
 If you are interested in my research, please feel free to contact me.
 I am happy to communicate in Japanese, Chinese, or English!